-The NAC Board shall be appointed by the board of directors of the Iceland Chamber of Commerce for a term of two years at a time.
-The members of the NAC Board are eligible for re-appointment only once and can thus only serve as members of the NAC Board for a maximum consecutive period of four years.
+The president, vice-president and other members of the NAC Board shall be appointed by the board of directors of the Iceland Chamber of Commerce for a term of three years at a time.
+The members of the NAC Board are eligible for re-appointment only once and can thus only serve as members of the NAC Board for a maximum consecutive period of six years.
+However, a member of the NAC Board may in exceptional circumstances serve longer than six years on the NAC Board.
+Exceptional circumstances may arise for example if the majority of the NAC Board completes their period of appointment at the same time.